aspandyar/forum/README.md

 Go to: http://localhost:4000

+### Run Locally with makefile
+1. make build
+2. make run
+3. make stop

-### Run Locally
+### Run Locally without docker and makefile
-Run the following command: "go run cmd/web/main.go" and click on the generated URL address to go to the web page
+Run the following command: "go run ./cmd/web/" and click on the generated URL address to go to the web page

 ### Authors
-@jaz_kais
-@maubakir
-@akusaino
+@aspandyar
+@sfaizull